2018 Chicago Air And Water Show: Five Fast Facts, Best Places To Watch

-(CBS) — The Chicago Air and Water Show returns to North Avenue Beach on August 18-19.
-Here are some important facts you need to know, and best places to watch the show:
+(CBS) — The Chicago Air and Water Show returns to North Avenue Beach this weekend, with a practice session on Friday.
+The weather forecast looks good, so here are some important facts you need to know, and best places to watch the show:

-- The show runs from 10 a.m. until about 3 p.m. on both days.
-The schedule is determined by the pilots each morning, but the headliners, this year its the Air Force Thunderbirds, always fly last.
+- The show runs from 10 a.m. until about 3 p.m. on Aug.
+18-19.
+The schedule is determined by the pilots each morning, but the headliners, this year it’s the Air Force Thunderbirds, always fly last.

 - Aside from the Thunderbirds, the other main attractions are U.S. Army Golden Knights parachute team; U.S. Navy Leapfrogs parachute team; the AeroShell Acrobatic Team, Sean D. Tucker and Team Oracle; Bill Stein’s Aerosport, plus several other military aircraft.
 Che “Rhymefest” Smith will tandem jump with the Golden Knights on Aug.
 18.